baumanj/ccsubs/README.md

 ## TODO:
 ### Next steps
+* Update help
+* Allow admins to look at user swap history
 * All hands on deck email
+* Use CSV to change active users (upload full list rather than just new)
 * Add gravatar to request detail
 * Send staff email notifications about shift changes
 * Alert staff and volunteer 48 hours in advance about shifts that look like they won't be covered and remind volunteer to call in the absence